EnergyMashupLab/NIST-CTS-Agents/README.md

 respective repositories' README files for a closer view.
 The Architecture Drawing shows terminology and relationships.![Architecture Drawing](Architecture.png)

-PENDING: These evolutionary changes will flow through the other project README files.

-The project has a number of components and information in a number of subfolders under [../src](../src ).
+The project has a number of components and information in a number of subfolders under [../dev](../dev ).

 -   **Markets** including